South Richmond

 To reduce theft by shoplifting within the town centre.

 Regular patrols along George Street due to having numerous stores which have all experienced a number of shoplifting incidents recently.
 Better collaboration with business owners to secure evidence at the earliest opportunity.
-Working wth Met Intel departments to identify trends.
-Officers from other departments and specialist units have been provided funding for high visibility patrols in Richmond Town Centre where recently, a number of proific shoplifters have been arrested and are serving custodial terms.
+Working with Met Intel departments to identify trends.
+Officers from other departments and specialist units have been provided funding for high visibility patrols in Richmond Town Centre where recently, a number of prolific shoplifters have been arrested and are serving custodial terms.
 Shoplifting has seen a reduction in Richmond and this has been as a result of more visible policing.
 Officers are working on building cases against prolific offenders with a view to applying for banning orders.

 In an emergency always call 999.
 If it is not an emergency, you can report crime online at www.met.police.uk or dial 101.